Battle of the Head of Passes: Battle

 Hollins’ plan of attack was to put the CSS Manassas in the lead.
 Following would be Tuscarora, McRae, and Ivy moving three abreast.
 Each gunboat would push a fire raft, which would be ignited after a signal from Manassas indicating that she had crushed the USS Richmond.
 The fire rafts were chained together, and would be released by the gunboats to engulf the Union fleet as it milled helplessly after the destruction of the Richmond.
 If the Manassas was turned into an oven in the process, Hollins considered the sacrifice worthwhile.
 The Calhoun, the flagship, would remain in the rear, as would the Jackson and Pickens, seeking targets of opportunity.

 The Preble, anchored 200 yards upstream of the Richmond, was the first to detect the Manassas.
 She raised a red signal light into her rigging as a warning and opened fire.
 The Manassas presented only two and a half feet of armored deck above the waterline; the 32-pound shot of the Preble went high over her deck and scored no hits.
 The Manassas rang for flank speed, her engineers fed her fireboxes with the most flammable material on hand, and she surged forward in a dense cloud of black smoke and sparks from her stacks.
 The Richmond was anchored just off the lighthouse at the head of the Southwest pass on the east bank.
 Lashed to her port side was the coal schooner Joseph H. Toone.
-The Manassas struck the Richmond a glancing blow on her port side just astern of the bow, wedging briefly between the Toone and Richmond.
+The Manassas struck the Richmond a glancing blow on her port side just aft of the bow, wedging briefly between the Toone and Richmond.
 The momentum of the Manassas tore the Toone loose from Richmond and the Manassas continued past the Richmond’s stern.
 One of the two engines of the Manassas was torn loose by the impact, and she lost power.
 She turned away from the Richmond and moved slowly back upriver.